-Graduate entry Master's degrees
+Graduate Entry Master's degrees

-Our GEM degrees enable you to attain professional recognition in two years and are designed to deliver work-ready graduates.
+Our Graduate Entry Master's (GEM) degrees enable you to attain professional recognition in two years and are designed to deliver work-ready graduates.
 The pace of the programs is demanding, but you'll be well rewarded for your hard work.
 Feedback from employers tells us our graduate are highly employable and well-prepared to meet the challenges of their profession.